Customized Exercise Programming – Colon Cancer

-Ben received a referral for a client with prostate cancer.
+Ben received a referral for a client with colon cancer.
 He’s been a Cancer Exercise Specialist for two years, but this is his first client with colon cancer.
 He asked if he could hire me to help him with and teach him how to put together Amelia’s exercise program.
 He completed her initial assessment and health history and shared the following information with me:

 - Amelia is 71 years old and in good health prior to her cancer diagnosis